filecoin-project/FIPs/FIPS/fip-draft_tipset-reservations.md

 ## Implementation

 This FIP is in Draft.
 Prototype implementations have been explored (see links below), but further spec review and benchmarking are required before activation decisions.
-Given the motivation described above, activation of EIP-7702 ([FIP-0111](./fip-0111.md)) SHOULD NOT precede activation of this FIP.
+Networks that intend to enable EIP-7702 ([FIP-0111](./fip-0111.md)) should activate this FIP first or in the same upgrade.

 Implementing this FIP requires coordinated changes across clients and the execution engine: